danmarris/Awesome-Random-Walks/README.md

 We present here a collection of work showcasing the power of Random Walk Theory.

 ## Textbooks:
-Some key textbooks, I have found to be useful.
+Here is a list of some key textbooks that I have found to be useful.
 ### Theoretical:
 + J. Klafter, and I. M. Sokolov, *First Steps in Random Walks: From Tools to Applications*, Oxford Academic, Oxford, (2011).
 + J. Rudnick, and G. Gaspari, *Elements of the random walk: an introduction for advanced students and researchers*.
 Cambridge University Press, Cambridge, (2004).